georgefahmy/meal-planner/README.md

 * Finally make the application: run `python3 setup.py py2app`.

+#### Version 2
+### New
+* Added ability to multi select items from the meal selection window using shift key
+* Added ability to export and load databases via the file option in menu
+* Added ability to clear a single day from the plan (Right click and remove it)
+* Added ability to supply a new category, if it doesn't exist.
+* Added the ability to see the selected meal's category
+* Added the ability to export Meal plan & ingredients to a text file
+* Each main GUI box now has a tooltip explaining what to do

+### Fixed
+* Updated working for some buttons and texts
+* Increase font size for error messages
+* Numerous bugs and strangeness

 ### TODO
 * Add functional menu options
     * add meal, ingredients
     * edit meal, ingredients
+    * edit plan
     * about
     * maybe feedback?
 * Improve this list to include quantities based on meal recipes or ingredients
+* Add date selection rather than just assuming the start of the current week

+##### Recipe Interface
-* Add a better recipe interface with steps and proportions
+* Add a popup window that allows for a detailed recipe to be added

-* Feedback
-    * For each main GUI box, add a sentence with instructions (e.g., add a comma separating multiple ingredients).
-    * Multiple item select in the meals list by holding down Command.
-    * Clear a single day from the plan (Right click and remove it)
-    * You should be able to add a new category by typing a new one into the New Meal, Meal Category field.
-If it exists, it’s on the list, if not, it adds it.
-    * When you click on a Meal Selection, you should be able to see somewhere what category it’s in.
-    * Export Meal plan & Ingredients list to a txt file or note
-    * Increase font size for error messages

-    * DONE ~The shopping list should not list duplicates~
-    * Shopping list should add quantities together to provide total
+* Meal name (also add meal to meal list)
-    * DONE ~Change 'Finalize Plan' to 'Save' - It should ask if you want to save your new meal plan before you close the app.
-(I added a plan but didn’t “finalize” it, and it didn’t save.)
-Maybe you should change “Finalize” to “Save.”~
-    * DONE ~Change "Meal Filter" to "Keyword Filter".~
+* ingredients and proportions in a paired list (either tuples or paired list of lists)
+* serving size - look up with is included in most recipes